andriesfc/result-for-kotlin/README.md

 > Note: ❗️ Exceptions are not undesirable, as long as they are used as intended.

-## Criteria for Domain Error modelling as a first class concern
+## Guidelines for proper domain error handling as a first class concern

+Here is a list of what I believe addresses domain error handling as first class concern:

 1. Exceptions should model application failures, not domain errors.
 2. Domain errors should model your business domain, not your application runtime/infrastructure failures.
-3. The handling of Domain Errors should not be too far removed from the code which produces such a domain error:
+3. The handling of Domain Errors should not be in visual proximity of the logic which produces such a domain error:
    - Remember error codes are control flow advice.
    - Ask yourself: If handling of such error code is so far removed, am I still acting appropriate on the advice?
+4. Where possible _always_ deal with domain error flow before keeping on with the happy path.
+5. Be very cautious about  sharing exception handling cross use cases or even classes.
-4. When it comes to exceptions which are not your own:
+6. When it comes to exceptions which are not your own:
    - Decide upfront how you are going handle them.
    - Be very careful when using a `try-catch-all` exception handler, if you need one, it is best to always throw what you cannot handle.
    - Only handle exceptions which are appropriate to your domain you're implementing.